sbg/adk-examples/README.md

-This repository contains worked examples of automation scripts written with the Seven Bridges Xcel(tm) Automation Development Kit (ADK).
+This repository contains worked examples of automation scripts written with the **Seven Bridges Automation Development Kit (ADK)**.
 Use these examples to jump-start your own automation development.

-To make these examples run on your computer, you need access to the ADK Python libraries from Seven Bridges.
-Please contact Seven Bridges if you do not have access to these libraries yet.
+To make examples run on your computer, you need to have the Seven Bridges ADK installed.
+Please contact Seven Bridges if you need access to the ADK.

-Please refer to our online documentation to learn more about the Seven Bridges Xcel Automation Suite.
+To learn more about Seven Bridges product offering around automation, please refer to our online documentation.